puredrinkology/website/content/recipes/camerons_kick/index.md

 ---
-title: "Cameron'S Kick"
+title: "Camerons Kick"
-description: "Cameron's Kick is a spirited riff on the classic Whiskey Sour family, with its tart lemon juice base and whiskey foundation.
-The addition of Orgeat Syrup adds a unique, nutty, and sweet dimension, perhaps inspired by the traditional use of Orgeat in tiki cocktails.  "
+description: "Cameron's Kick is a unique twist on the classic Whiskey Sour family, incorporating both Irish and Scotch whiskies for a complex and nuanced flavor profile.
+This hybrid creation likely emerged in the early 20th century, during the cocktail boom, when bartenders experimented with diverse spirits and ingredients. "
-flavor_description: "Cameron's Kick is a complex yet balanced cocktail.
-The Orgeat syrup brings a sweet, nutty almond flavor, while the Irish whiskey offers a smooth, warm spice.
-The blended Scotch adds a smoky, peaty depth, and the lemon juice provides a tart, refreshing touch.
-The combination creates a delicious, slightly smoky and sweet cocktail with a lingering almond aftertaste. "
+flavor_description: "Cameron's Kick is a complex and intriguing cocktail.
+The sweetness of the Orgeat syrup, reminiscent of almond and apricot, is balanced by the peaty smoke of the Blended Scotch and the robust character of Irish Whiskey.
+A touch of tartness from the lemon juice adds a refreshing counterpoint, creating a layered and sophisticated flavor profile. "
-bartender_tips: "To make Cameron's Kick sing, balance sweetness and acidity.
-Start with a good quality Irish whiskey and blended Scotch.
-Use fresh lemon juice and a high-quality orgeat syrup - it's key to the unique flavor profile.
-Shake well with ice and double strain into a chilled coupe glass.
-Garnish with a lemon twist for a touch of citrus aroma. "
+bartender_tips: "When making Cameron's Kick, use a good quality Irish whiskey and a robust blended scotch.
+The orgeat syrup adds sweetness and a subtle almond flavor, so don't overpower it with too much lemon juice.
+Shake vigorously with ice to chill and dilute the mixture.
+Strain into a chilled coupe glass and garnish with a lemon twist. "
 ingredients:
   - item: "Orgeat Syrup"
     measure: "0.75 oz"